pfsense/docs/source/highavailability/troubleshooting-high-availability-clusters.rst

 Troubleshooting High Availability Clusters
 ==========================================

-There are typically four main problems that arise from using CARP that cause failures: Using duplicate VHIDs, use of the wrong subnet mask on a CARP VIP, attempting to use a CARP VIP outside the interface subnet, or a switch (virtual or real) improperly handling the required traffic for CARP.
+There are typically five main problems that arise from using CARP that cause failures: Using duplicate VHIDs, use of the wrong subnet mask on a CARP VIP, attempting to use a CARP VIP outside the interface subnet, a switch (virtual or real) improperly handling the required traffic for CARP, or a misconfigured base and skew value for virtual IP addresses.

 Conflicting VHIDs
 -----------------